Dr-Eberle-Zentrum/AI-supported-coding-in-RStudio/episodes/ai-risks-responsibilities.md

 - Set aside time for coding without AI assistance
 - Practice fundamental skills regularly
-- Do code katas or programming challenges manually
 - Review and understand all AI-generated code
 - Explain solutions to others to test your understanding